Hiroki Kuroda's Honor - The Samurai Pitcher Who Returned from MLB to Hiroshima

 Kuroda's Legacy

 Kuroda's combined NPB-MLB career: 182 wins, 168 losses, 3.55 ERA.
 Beyond statistics, his legacy is the spirit of loyalty and honor.
-Declining massive offers to return home is extraordinarily rare in modern professional sports, symbolizing Kuroda's character.
+Declining massive offers to return home is extraordinarily rare in professional sports, symbolizing Kuroda's character.
 Hiroshima permanently retired his number 15 - the third alongside Kinugasa's 3 and Yamamoto's 8, demonstrating Kuroda's special status.
 Kuroda's honor is Hiroshima Carp's identity itself.